wpkelso/notes/Field Effect Transistor.md

 Occurs when $V_{GS} < V_{T}$.
 In this region, no inversion layer is formed, and drain and source are separated by a depleted channel.
 This results in $I_{DS} \approx 0$

 ### Linear (Triode/Ohmic)

+The Triode region can additionally be considered as the *voltage-controlled resistance* region

 ### Saturation